Introduction

-There are a number of different options to format data in Kepion.
-Take a look at the overview table below and see which one works best for your scenario.
+Kepion offers a number of different options to format data.
+Take a look at the table below to see which option works best for your case.
 We will discuss each one in more depth in this article.

 Formatting Option | Description | Scope |